AlexEnCode/AlexEnCode/README.md

 <br>
 You can contact me about anything and everything !

-I will always take time to answer to you :
+I will, for sure, take time to answer to you :

 <br>
 <p align="center">